Murder of Mona Tinsley

+Mona Lilian Tinsley (14 November 1926 - 6 January 1937) was a British schoolgirl and the victim of a child murder which resulted in major amendments to the criminal law of England and Wales.

-The murder of Mona Tinsley is a British child murder case from 1937.
-On 5 January 1937, 10-year-old Mona Lilian Tinsley disappeared after leaving her Newark-on-Trent school.
-A former lodger of Mona's parents, Frederick Nodder, became the prime suspect in her abduction.
-However, despite the fact both strong physical and circumstantial evidence existed attesting to his guilt, because no body could be found, Nodder could not be tried for her murder, but was instead convicted of Mona's abduction and sentenced to seven years in gaol.
+On 5 January 1937, 10-year-old Mona Tinsley disappeared after leaving her Newark-on-Trent school.
+A former lodger of Mona's parents, Frederick Nodder, became the prime suspect in her abduction and suspected murder.
+However, despite the fact both strong physical and circumstantial evidence existed attesting to his guilt, because no body could be found, Nodder could not be tried for Mona's murder, but was instead convicted of her abduction and unlawful detainment and sentenced to seven years in gaol.

-On 6 June, Mona's strangled body was recovered from the River Idle, and Nodder was subsequently charged with her murder.
+Mona's strangled body was recovered from the River Idle on 6 June; the discovery of her body enabled authorities to charge Nodder with her murder.
 He was found guilty of Mona's murder and hanged at Lincoln Prison on 30 December 1937.

-The murder of Mona Tinsley was a prime case study cited in English law as leading to the abolition of the no body, no murder principle.
+The murder of Mona Tinsley was a case study cited in English law as leading to the abolition of the no body, no murder principle.
 This principle was abolished in 1954.
-As such, a murder conviction can now be obtained based on circumstantial evidence, should this evidence be sufficiently compelling and convincing.
+As such, a murder conviction can now be obtained in England and Wales based on sufficiently compelling and convincing circumstantial evidence.
+Nodder himself has been described by one author as the Man Who Said Nothing due to his refusal to disclose the whereabouts of Mona's body and her subsequent discovery enabling, via contemporary legal statutes, his trial, conviction and execution for her murder.

+Early life

+Mona Lilian Tinsley was born in Newark-on-Trent, Nottinghamshire, on 14 November 1926.
+She was the fourth of seven children born to Wilfred Edward and Lilian (née Scott) Tinsley, who had married in 1920.
+The Tinsley family were working-class and close-knit, and resided in a council house on Thoresby Avenue.
+Mona's father was employed as a coal deliveryman; her mother was a housewife.
+To supplement the family income, the Tinsleys occasionally allowed lodgers to rent an upstairs room in their property.

+By January 1937, Mona had recently celebrated her tenth birthday.
+She was slightly short for her age, and wore her dark hair in a bobbed cut with a prominent fringe fashionable with girls in the 1930s.
+Mona's mother later described her middle child as being "a lovely child ... very sharp and intelligent.
+She was loved by everybody, both at school and [a]round her home."